Gr8Learning-2312/insurance-agent/AWS_EC2_Deployment_Steps.md

 sudo docker run -d -p 80:8501 insurance-agent:v1
 ```

-7. Visit your Private IP in any browser
+7. Visit your Public IP in any browser